WelcomeAugust 7th, 2013

 Hello out there!

-I am so excited to announce that my new album, A Simple Thing, is available as of October 15th at online retailers like Itunes and rhapsody, as well as CDBaby.com.
+I am so excited to announce that my newest album, A Simple Thing, is available at online retailers like Itunes and rhapsody, as well as CDBaby.com.
 The project was a labor of love....I love these songs, and I recorded them at my home studio with the love of my life, Park Chisolm.
 The album is very stripped down, and I hope those of you who have been asking me to make an acoustic album will be pleased.

 Thanks for listening!